We research and organise all unique experiences - from tickets to tours to special combos - so you get all the choices without the clutter.

 Frequently asked questions about museums in Stockholm

 The Vasa Museum is the most recommended starting point as it is Stockholm's most visited museum, easy to navigate, and offers a genuinely one-of-a-kind experience that no other city can replicate.
-Skansen is the best second choice for those wanting a broader overview of Swedish culture and history.

 Skansen is the top family choice, with its open grounds, Nordic wildlife zoo, and children's petting area.
 The Viking Museum's ride-through experience and the Paradox Museum's interactive installations are also well suited to younger visitors.